songrong-song/GA_project3/README.md

 - Front-end (Sandy)

   - Wireframe of the web-app
+  - Create the loading icon when waiting GPT
   - Homepage and header with the following menu items:
   Home/login
   Home/Saved trips [for users who are logged in]
   - User account creation and login via email

   - Trip creation